Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Employers in Puerto Rico are responsible for withholding contributions to the following from employees’ wages:

-• Taxes under the US Federal Insurance Contributions Act (i.e., Social Security and Medicare taxes)
+• Taxes under US FICA, or Federal Insurance Contributions Act (i.e., Social Security and Medicare taxes)

 • Puerto Rico’s chauffeurs’ social security and workers’ compensation funds